vivek-bombatkar/MyLearningNotes/Python/README.md

 - pipenv install is fully compatible with pip install syntax, for which the full documentation can be found here.
 ```

-## Deployment pipeline for python project
+## Deployment pipeline for python project, with Makefile
 > https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/index.html

 ### A. test module